dmonllao/vim-IDE/README.md

-VIM config with IDE features to work on PHP projects
+VIM config with IDE features to work on PHP projects (still in dev.)

 Features
 ========